mike-lischke/stringtemplate4ts/ReadMe.md

 ## Release Notes

+### 1.0.5

+- Property names for map model objects can be anything, including numbers or null.
+Using a general falsification test might wrongly reject them.

 ### 1.0.4

 - Bug fix for HashMap.
 It used get() to determine if a key exists (which returns the value instead).